Advice > Data

 We’ve put this guide together using an analysis of Google data engineer interview reports on Glassdoor, candidate feedback on Blind, industry research, and data from other Google engineering positions like software and machine learning engineers.

-Here’s the first thing you should know: at Google, technical skills are king, so you’ll need to brush up on your coding, SQL, and data skills.
+Here’s the first thing you should know: at Google, technical skills are king, so you’ll need to brush up on your coding, SQL, and data skills, for instance.

 Let’s get started.